 At its most basic level, a life insurance policy is a promise between you and an insurer that the company will provide your beneficiaries with a sum of money upon your death.
 That death benefit can help them replace any income your household or business may lose because of your passing.
 It can also help them cover the cost of any final expenses when you die, like a funeral or medical bills.

-Permanent life insurance, on the other hand, provides a death benefit that doesn't expire, as long as you pay the premiums.
+Permanent life insurance, on the other hand, provides a death benefit that doesn't expire.
+Keep in mind that as long as you pay the monthly premiums and do not terminate your policy for its cash surrender value, it will remain in force.
 This category of insurance — which includes whole life and universal life policies — also allows you to build cash value that you can access if, for example, you decide to buy a new home or face a job loss.
 Therefore, permanent coverage provides financial benefits for both you and your beneficiaries.

 How Does Life Insurance Work?

-Life insurance provides a benefit to the beneficiaries you designate for your policy, whether it's a spouse, a business you own or a trust.
+Life insurance works by providing a benefit to the beneficiaries you designate for your policy, whether it's a spouse, a business you own or a trust.
 Typically, the person who owns the policy and pays the premiums is the one who's insured by it.
 However, the owner and the insured can be different people.
-Some parents even buy insurance that protects the life of their child and helps them grow cash value in their policy at the same time.
+Some parents even buy insurance that helps protects the life of their child and helps them grow cash value in their policy at the same time.

 You have several different life insurance options depending on your financial needs and budget, including: